-The Let’s Eat Healthy Educator Recognition Program is a new program that celebrates California educators who enable, inspire and motivate students to make healthier food choices and develop lifelong healthy eating habits.
+The Let’s Eat Healthy Educator Recognition Program celebrates California educators who enable, inspire and motivate students to make healthier food choices and develop lifelong healthy eating habits.
 Dairy Council of California proudly recognizes the efforts of all educators who have made a positive difference in the health of their students within their school communities and beyond.
 We share their stories to highlight their efforts and inspire others.

 The program also includes an award component.
-All educators who embody the spirit of the program are eligible for nomination by their peers and industry partners for teaching nutrition education and demonstrating outstanding advocacy.
-This year the criteria for nomination included, at a minimum, teaching science-based nutrition education.
+All educators who embody the spirit of the program are eligible for nomination for teaching nutrition education and demonstrating outstanding advocacy.
+The criteria for nomination includes, at a minimum, teaching science-based nutrition education.
 The additional factors considered during the selection process, such as incorporating nutrition into a school event or growing a school garden, are what set these educators apart.

 These four outstanding educators are recognized for their passion and their efforts in elevating the health of their students and school community by incorporating nutrition education in their curriculum.
 We appreciate their great work and ongoing commitment to student health!

 Learn more about last year's winners by clicking here.